 Burnt Transmission Fluid

-Healthy automatic transmission fluid is usually red or pink and smells slightly sweet or oily — not smoky or acrid.
+Healthy automatic transmission fluid is usually red or pink and smells slightly sweet or oily — not smoky or harsh.
 Burnt fluid means the transmission has overheated or the fluid is far past its service life.
 Clutch material in the fluid, slip under load, and delayed shifts often follow.
-Colorado mountain grades and stop-and-go traffic load automatics; ignoring burnt smell turns a fluid service into a rebuild conversation.
+Colorado mountain grades and stop-and-go traffic load automatics.
+Ignoring a burnt smell can turn a fluid service into a rebuild conversation.

 Symptoms